 When it comes to driving in the snow, slow is best.
 That’s why we recommend keeping your vehicle in low gear (at low speeds).

-You can also use second gear when taking off from a stop in snow and ice to reduce wheel speed, giving you better traction and a smoother start.
-You can downshift to slow down instead of tapping on the brakes, like you would on a dry hill.
+Use second gear when taking off from a stop in snow and ice for better traction and a smoother start.

-Modern automatic vehicles are pretty good at working with onboard computerized traction systems that automatically adjust for you.
-But they still frequently offer you the ability to move into a manual mode to give you more control, if you want.
+Modern automatic vehicles have computerized traction systems that automatically adjust for you but you still have the ability to move into manual mode for more control.

 TIPS FOR DRIVING IN SNOW